FSR - FidelityFX Super Resolution

 gamescope -U --fsr-sharpness 4 -- as command prefix.
 4 is an example value, replace it by something between 0 (max) and 20 (min).
 This also works for native games.

 FSR 2[edit | edit source]

 FSR 2 provides far better graphics quality than FSR 1.
-However, it is needs support from the game.
-If the game only supports DLSS, you can often use a mod to translate DLSS to FSR 2.
+However, it needs support from the game.
+You can often use a mod to translate DLSS to FSR 2 if the game only supports DLSS.